Site Logo

 Grading Schemes and Star Ratings

 VisitEngland’s Assessment Service and The AA offer inspections and gradings for hotels, B&Bs and guest house.
-Star-ratings are determined by the services and facilities provided for guests, the quality of the welcome, service and hospitality of the staff, the food and the cleanliness.
-Having an official star-rating system helps potential guests know what to expect before they arrive.
+Ratings are determined by the services and facilities provided for guests, the quality of the welcome, service and hospitality of the staff, the food and the cleanliness.
+Having an official rating helps potential guests know what to expect before they arrive.

-Look out too for VisitEngland’s Gold, Silver and Breakfast awards, administered by AA Services, marking out exceptional quality within a property's star rating, or for outperforming a star rating.
+Look out for VisitEngland’s Gold, Silver and Breakfast awards, marking out exceptional quality within a property's star rating, or for outperforming a star rating.

 Quality in Tourism's Safe, Clean and Legal Scheme helps to reassure potential guests that the property they plan to stay in is safe and compliant.
 Assessors ensure that businesses have the correct documentation and checks in place from fire safety to food safety, confirming that the accommodation meets or exceeds minimum standards.